|What To Do At Water

 cylinder inhales a dollop of water the piston rapidly stops moving and

 water is also much colder than everything else that

 is supposed to

 tends to stay that way.
-This may lead to enormous thermal stress.
+This generally leads to enormous thermal stress.

 Hopefully you have a bike with electric start and a good battery.
-If you've done everything properly, and the engine isn't damaged, it should fire up with about the same difficulty as it does on a cold morning.
-If you have to kick start, especially a large displacement bike, good luck.
-You may be at it for awhile.
-If there is a hill nearby, you might consider a bump start.
-One time, out in the middle of the Owyhee Desert, we had to clip a strand of barbed wire from a nearby fence and tow a balky XR400R about three miles over rocky desert pediment, in gear, before it would start and run.
-When it finally started, it proved to be enough of a surprise to it's rider that he ran over the towing bike.
+If you've done everything properly and the engine isn't damaged it should fire up with about the same difficulty as it does on a cold morning.
+If you have to kick start, especially a large displacement bike, good luck because you may be at it for a while.
+If there is a hill nearby you might consider a bump start.
+One time out in the middle of the Owyhee Desert we had to clip a strand of barbed wire from a nearby fence and tow a balky XR400R about three miles over rocky desert pediment, in gear, before it would start and run.
+When it finally started after miles of being towed it proved to be enough of a surprise to it's rider that he flat-out ran over the towing bike.

 If you have any additional tricks that we should know about, or photos or video to share, please email us.

 How To Retrieve Your Bike With Pulleys

 Tips for Riding in Sand, Snow and Mud